 - Spam, TCPA, and Telemarketing Defense: Jeff devotes a significant portion of his practice to defending spam, TCPA, and telemarketing litigation, and he has been involved in several precedent-setting cases.
 Jeff is well-versed in all aspects of the relevant spam and TCPA authority as well as the practical trial and settlement dynamics of spam and TCPA litigation.

 We use a practical approach to all of our litigation.
 We take into consideration our client’s goals, all of the possible outcomes, and the realistic cost of the litigation in order to develop a vigorous strategy to achieve our client’s goals.

-Prior to joining Kronenberger Rosenfeld, Jeff was with Howard Rice Nemerovski Canady Falk & Rabkin in San Francisco, and before that, with Covington & Burling in Washington, D.C.
+Prior to joining Kronenberger Rosenfeld, Jeff was a litigation associate with Howard Rice Nemerovski Canady Falk & Rabkin in San Francisco, and before that, a litigation and data privacy associate with Covington & Burling in Washington, D.C.
 Jeff received his J.D., magna cum laude, from Georgetown University Law Center in 2002, where he was elected to the Order of the Coif and was an editor on the Georgetown Law Journal.
 He received his A.B. from Stanford University.